Browser Extensions

 Password Extensions

-Passwords are necessary for any site that requires you to log-in to gain access.
+Passwords are necessary for any site that requires you to log-in to gain access, but if they are not managed properly, your privacy and security are put at risk.

-People have too many passwords these days to manage without a password manager.
+People have far too many passwords these days to manage without a password manager since everything from your email and social media accounts to utilities and shopping sites require a strong and unique password.

 Google is set as the default search engine on Chrome and Firefox.
 Google never forgets and its dominance is now skewing the meaning of truth on the Web.